-Figure 2 - Main flows of energy, materials and emissions and sectoral connections in the EUCalc model.
-Source: Costa et al 2020 water and minerals.
+These modules respond to the demand for products, activities and services originated in the lifestyle module and, where relevant (e.g. agriculture and buildings), are impacted by changes in climate modelled by the climate module.
+The energy system interacts with the environment via modules simulating the supply and demand for water and minerals.
 The implications of air pollution and employment are also accounted for.
 Emissions captured in manufacturing processes or energy production are treated in the CCUS module.
 Finally, impacts on the trade of products, materials and food, as well as the carbon embodied in trade outside EU27+2 are modelled with a modified version of the GTAP (Global Trade Analysis Project) model in the Transboundary effects module.